eeliang/gaps_and_islands_sql/source/includes/single_column.md

 Instead, we will calculate them separately and combine them afterwards.

 ### `island_details`
-This solution requires us to how consecutive data points work in conjunction with the `DENSE_RANK()` function.
+This solution requires us to understand how consecutive data points work in conjunction with the `DENSE_RANK()` function.
 When consecutive data points (e.g. consecutive dates) increment step by step with the index column `rn`, it returns a unique `group_key` for that series of consecutive rows.

 Next, we calculate MIN(), MAX(), and count() of each `group_key` which gives us the `start_date`, `end_date`, and `sequence_length`.